- Director, Division of Functional Neurosurgery

 Faculty members actively engage in multiple research projects, which are performed in collaboration with other epilepsy centers across the United States.

+The Comprehensive Parkinson’s Disease & Movement Disorder Center has been recognized as a Center of Excellence by the Parkinson’s Foundation.
 Patients with movement disorders, such as Parkinson’s disease, dystonia and essential tremor, are generally treated by Deep Brain Stimulation (DBS) after medical management has failed.
 Specific procedures performed include:

 - Subthalamic Nucleus (STN) for rigidity, tremor and slowness of movement (bradykinesia) in Parkinson's Disease